hytromo/mimosa/README.md

     version: v0.1.0
 ```

-See the [the GitHub Action docs](./docs/gh-actions/README.md) for details on how to use `mimosa` in your GitHub Actions.
+See the [GitHub Action docs](./docs/gh-actions/README.md) for details on how to use `mimosa` in your GitHub Actions.

 ## On your system